 Tax Benefits From Holding Real Estate

-Things That Can Go Wrong With a Buy and Hold Rental
+Things That Can Go Wrong With a Buy-and-Hold Rental

 Holding a property is not without its complications, and you need to be prepared for the possibility of things going wrong.
 These can include rent collection issues, problem tenants, mismanagement, and situations requiring serious repairs.

-Problems Collecting Rent
+Problems Collecting Rent from Your Rental Property

 To avoid this problem, make sure you have solid tenant screening software in place.
 You can read our buyer’s guide on the best tenant screening software services for the best providers.
 Choose the one that best suits your needs.

-What if Your Manager is Not Doing Their Job
+Property Manager Is Not Doing Their Job

-Handling Major Repairs and Serious Events
+Handling Major Repairs and Serious Events for a Rental Property

 Robust insurance protects you against what are called “perils” like flood, fire, wind damage, and so forth.
-So, have a conversation with your insurer about setting up a good landlord’s policy with adequate coverage.
+So, have a conversation with your insurer about setting up a good landlord insurance policy with adequate coverage.
 Your reserve fund will help you tread water against unexpected costs like protracted vacancies or substantial repairs and even the unexpected financial outfall from an insurable event.

-If you need financing for a buy-and-hold real estate investment opportunity, take a look at Visio Lending.
-They provide 30 year term loans for single investments as well as portfolio loans for 3-7 properties.
+If you need financing for a buy-and-hold real estate investment opportunity, look at Visio Lending.
+It provides 30-year term loans for single investments as well as portfolio loans for three to seven properties.
 Get up to $2 million with competitive rates for prime borrowers Get prequalified in just a few minutes.